M. Gresle. Inventory after the Death of J. A. D. Ingres, April 26, 1867. April 26, 1867, no. 6, as "Odalisque, grisaille, ébauche".

 Emmanuel Riant.
 Letter.
 November 5, 1937, gives a complete history of the ownership of this painting.

 Louise Burroughs.
 "Odalisque en Grisaille by Ingres."
-Metropolitan Museum of Art Bulletin 33 (October 1938), pp. 222–25, ill., notes that this painting was made by Ingres as a study for the "Grande Odalisque" in the Louvre commissioned by Caroline Murat, Queen of Naples, in 1813; mentions that this is the only known grisaille by Ingres.
+Metropolitan Museum of Art Bulletin 33 (October 1938), pp. 222–25, ill., states that this painting was made by Ingres as a study for the "Grande Odalisque" in the Louvre commissioned by Caroline Murat, Queen of Naples, in 1813; mentions that this is the only known grisaille by Ingres.

 James W. Lane.
 "Notes from New York."
 Apollo 28 (December 1938), pp. 301–2, dates it 1814; compares it to the Louvre painting.